 Highly knowledgeable instructors lead classes that typically meet for two hours during the week, usually for a full eight-week semester, which should allow you to fit at least one class into your schedule.
 There are no grades, exams, or term papers required!

 Special events, forums, lectures, and field trips are also offered to CSC members throughout the year, often noted in one of our e-newsletters.
 Additional benefits of CSC membership include the opportunity to join the governing board, the operating committees, and volunteer opportunities such as planning special events, assisting instructors, and helping with office tasks.

 Senior College is open to all seniors 50 years of age or more, and to their spouses or partners, who value education and have inquiring minds.

-Coastal Senior College is located at 91 Camden Street, Suite 402 in Rockland, Maine, on the fourth floor of the Breakwater Building in Rockland at the home of University College facilities at Rockland (URock).
+The Coastal Senior College business office is located at 91 Camden Street, Suite 402 in Rockland, Maine, on the fourth floor of the Breakwater Building in Rockland at the home of University College facilities at Rockland (URock).
 Click here for directions.

 - The Cathedral: A Social and Architectural History, Stuhlman